tdimitrov/tranqap/docs/install.rst

 Installation from source
 ------------------------

-rpcap is written in Go, so the Go distribution should be installed.
+tranqap is written in Go, so the Go distribution should be installed.
 Instructions for the installation can be found
 `here <https://golang.org/doc/install>`__.